LDBologni/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 -Organizing and filtering big data set
--Convert Unix Timestamp, the formula is not build-in in Excel -Countifs can be difficult to tyoe and read
+-Convert Unix Timestamp, the formula is not build-in in Excel -Countifs can be difficult to write and read

 ## Results